Flyers & Leaflets

 Poorly designed flyers are the ones you see hurriedly taped inside your local newsagent’s window, printed in black and white to save printer ink, with grainy images and using fonts that should have been dead and buried a long time ago (looking at you, Comic Sans).

 However, discovering the perfect advertising flyer design needn’t be hardwork.
-Whether you’re hiring a designer or using one of our 10,000 design templates on the site to create your own, then here’s what you need to include in your flyer:
+Whether you’re hiring a designer or using an online design template to create your own, then here’s what you need to include in your flyer:

 Your company logo and name

 People need to know who the flyer is from after all!

 It could be a bold colour scheme, a strong font or an interesting image on your flyer to catch someone’s eye.

 A call to attention

 What are you offering?
 Are you organising an event?
 A promotion?
 Your flyer needs to be clear when it comes to what it is advertising.

 But don’t be too wordy, when explaining what you’re offering